Study of the Safety and Efficacy of Ulipristal Acetate (UPA) Used Daily as a Contraceptive

-- If subject is postpartum or post-abortal (after a second trimester abortion), she must have 3 menstrual bleeds prior to enrollment.
+- If subject is postpartum or post-abortal, she must have one menstrual bleed prior to enrollment.

 - Be seeking contraception, and willing to use the study drug as the only contraception method during their months of study participation.

-- Not have used long-acting injectable contraceptives (e.g. depomedroxyprogesterone acetate) during the 6 months prior to screening unless the subject has returned to normal menses (two menstrual bleeds) since last injection.
+- If the woman has received a long-acting injectable contraceptive (e.g.depomedroxyprogesterone acetate) during the 10 months prior to screening, she must have resumed cyclic spontaneous menses (two menstrual bleeds) since last injection.

 - .
 In the opinion of the investigator, be willing and able to follow all study requirements, including use of the study product and be willing to record requested information on a daily diary.